The Roman Empire

 Beyond numismatic symbolism, scorpions were used in ancient times for military purposes.
 In late 2nd century AD, ancient Parthians used scorpions to successfully defend the city of Hatra against Emperor Septimus Severus’ siege.
 The crafty Parthians wielded a new, biological weapon: enormous projectile clay clots that disintegrated upon impact to release thousands of live scorpions.
 One can only imagine the horror among those receiving the rather angry creatures.
 Even more mindboggling is imagining the resources and project management required to develop such a weapon in ancient times.

 Although there is no evidence Antiochus ever used scorpions offensively, Commagene’s king certainly had a potent military force.
 He used it to aid Rome on numerous occasions, including suppressing an uprising in Cilicia toward the end of Emperor Claudius’ reign, and supporting his successor Nero’s fight against those promoting Armenian succession.
 For his efforts, Antiochus’ wealth was expanded even further; he was awarded part of Armenia in 61 AD.
 After Rome plunged into civil war around 70 AD, Antiochus supported the rise of Emperor Vespasian.
-Commagene’s king deployed a force led by his son Epiphanes to aid Vespasian’s son (future Emperor Titus) to crush a Judaean uprising.
+Subsequently, Commagene’s king deployed a force led by his son Epiphanes to aid Vespasian’s son (future Emperor Titus) to crush a Judaean uprising.

 Despite faithful service for over three decades, Antiochus’ imperial career unraveled in 72 AD over suspected sympathies with Parthia.
 Consequently, Vespasian annexed Commagene into the Roman province of Syria.
 Commagene’s last king lived the rest of his years in accustomed luxury, finally retiring to the Eternal City of his childhood.